 4) "Mixed Bon" is defined by Dmitry Ermakov as: a blend of these three types of Bön in different proportions, often with the addition of elements from other religions such as Hinduism, Taoism, Himalayan Tribal religions, Native Siberian belief systems etc.

 History of Bon Religion

-A religion known as “the religion or men” preceded the Bon religion.
+Bon ritual of burning twigs A religion known as “the religion or men” preceded the Bon religion.
 Little is known about it.
-The earliest forms of Bon — variously known as Black Bon, Bon of the Sprits or Bon of Devils — was concerned with using magical practices to control evil spirits.
+The earliest forms of Bon — variously known as Black Bon, Bon of the Spirits or Bon of Devils — was concerned with using magical practices to control evil spirits.
 Bon shaman were called into cure sickness, ensure fertility and bring good weather.
 The religion is thought to have evolved in western Tibet.
-Its founder, Shenrab Miowoche, also known as Tonpa Shenrab (The Teacher of Knowledge), lived in the second millennium B.C.
+Its founder, Tonpa Shenrab (The Teacher of Knowledge), also known as Shenrab Miowoche, lived in the second millennium B.C.
 His life story is quite similar to that of the Buddha, and some scholars argue was copied from Buddhism.